flatpickles/convergence/README.md

 - Better random starting word list (more words, not just nouns)
 - 'Convergence' title
 - About overlay w/ details & share link
+- Prompt tuning
   - Prompt tweaks: also categorical relationships... etc
+  - Temperature: 2
+  - presence_penalty instead of asking for no repeats in prompt?
+  - Experiment with system definition (instead of putting everything in 'user')
+  - Fine tuning?

 ## Ideas